Language & Literature

-Literature Resource Center offers up-to-date biographical information, overviews, full-text literary criticism, and reviews on more than 130,000 writers in all disciplines, from all time periods and from around the world.
-Its materials support interdisciplinary approaches, information literacy, and the development of critical thinking skills.
+Find up-to-date biographical information, overviews, full-text literary criticism, and reviews on more than 130,000 writers in all disciplines, from all time periods and from around the world.

 LitFinder provides access to literary works and authors throughout history.

-LitFinder includes more than 150,000 full-text poems and 800,000+ poetry citations, as well as short stories, speeches, and plays.
-The database also includes secondary materials like biographies, images, and more.
+Includes more than 132,000 full-text poems and 670,000+ poetry citations, as well as short stories, speeches, and plays.
+Biographies, work summaries, photographs, and a glossary are also included.

-Lynda.com is a leading online learning platform that helps anyone learn business, software, technology and creative skills to achieve personal and professional goals.
-Lynda.com has helped students, leaders, IT and design pros, project managers—anyone in any role—develop software, creative, and business skills.
-Now part of Linkedin, Lynda.com serves more than 10,000 organisations.
-With tutorials in five languages, Lynda.com is a global platform for success.
+Lynda.com is a leading online platform that helps anyone learn business, software, technology and creative skills to achieve personal and professional goals.
+Members have access to a video library of engaging, top-quality courses taught by recognized industry experts.
+Now part of Linkedin, Lynda.com serves more than 10,000 organizations, with tutorials in five languages.

 Learn a language, with more than 70 foreign language courses available (including English).